JuliaAI/Imbalance.jl/paper.md

 ## Implemented Techniques
 - Should support all four major types of resampling approaches
 - Should be generally compatible with multi-class settings
-- Should offer solutions to heterogenous data settings (continuous and nominal data)
+- Should offer solutions to heterogeneous data settings (continuous and nominal data)
 - When possible, preference should be given to techniques that are more common in the literature or industry

 Methods implemented in the `Imbalance.jl` toolbox indeed meet all aforementioned design principles for the implemented techniques.
 The one-vs-rest scheme as proposed in [@Fernández:2013] was used to generalize the technique to multi-class when needed.